|

 to diverse worldviews — that is communicated almost subliminally

 to the visitor to Val-David.
+Hearing it

-I was privileged to dine with
+first hand I was privileged to dine with

 one of Val-David's most learned and genial spokespersons, Claude